The Artistic Process

-Erica Konrad uses encaustic medium which consists of molten beeswax, damar resin, and pigments that are fused after application into a continuous layer and fixed to a support (primarily wood) with heat.
+Erica Konrad uses mainly mixed media, acrylic and encaustic in most of her works.
+Encaustic medium consists of molten beeswax, damar resin, and pigments that are fused after application into a continuous layer and fixed to a support (primarily wood) with heat.
 This achieves a lustrous enamel appearance.

-I use encaustic as a medium, with oil stick and oil paint.
+I use encaustic as a medium, with oil stick.
 Layers are built up, fused with heat, exposed and then covered again.
-I employ mark-making, adding, subtracting, and incising to get to the desired image – the one that is complete, bringing closure to the process.
+Regardless of what medium I am using, I employ mark-making, adding, subtracting, and incising to get to the desired image – the one that is complete, bringing closure to the process.
 Working quickly with the hot wax requires Zen like concentration and releases the thinking mind.
 The intuitive mind is awakened as the hot melted wax oozes, drips, hardens, revealing meanings in many layers as I paint in a studio filled with the sweet scent of beeswax.

 The word ‘encaustic’ comes from the Greek “enkausticos” and means to burn in, which refers to the process of fusing the paint.
 Encaustic is a very durable medium and an excellent investment.
 This is due to the fact that beeswax is impervious to moisture.
 Because of this it will not deteriorate, it will not yellow, and it will not darken.
 Encaustic paintings do not have to be varnished or protected by glass.